By Matthew Schulz, journalist, Our Community

 - Arm yourself with the best free and affordable resources available.

 Our Community’s Institute of Community Directors can help you with all these tasks, and in part one of this special series, we take an in-depth look at the first three points.
+(Tap here if you want to jump straight to part II)

 As Fundraising Institute Australia chief executive officer Katherine Raskob says, “Fundraising (is) an investment that needs to continually be made for today and the future; it will be so critical that charities continue to see it as such, and not as a cost.
 This includes investment in people and professional development as well as technology.”